Types, equations, dimensions and the Pi theorem: Introduction

 In \cref{section:dimensions} we discuss the ideas of dimension, \emph{physical quantity}, and \emph{units of measurement} informally.
 This is mainly meant to guide the computer scientist out of her comfort zone but also to answer a question that should be of interest also to readers who are familiar with modelling: ``what does it mean for a parameter or for a variable to have a dimension?''

-\Cref{section:pi} is a short account of similarity theory \citep{Buckingham1914, Rayleigh1915, bridgman1922} and of Buckingham's Pi theorem, mainly following Section 1 of \citep{barenblatt1996scaling}.
-This is going to be new ground for most computer scientists but, again, we hope to also provide a new angle to modelers who are young and have therefore mainly been imprinted with computer-based modelling.
+\Cref{section:pi} is a short account of similarity theory \citep{Buckingham1914, Rayleigh1915, bridgman1922} and of Buckingham's Pi theorem, mainly following \citet[Section 1]{barenblatt1996scaling}.
+This is going to be new ground for most computer scientists but, again, we hope to also provide a new angle to modellers who are young and have therefore mainly been imprinted with computer-based modelling.

-\DONE{It looks a bit strange that the section title is ``The Pi Theorem in Type Theory'' (which sounds pretty abstract!) while the explanation here talks about ``a concrete DSL''.} In \cref{section:piexplained} we formalize the notions of dimension function, dimensional judgment (in analogy to type judgment) and that of physical quantity.
-We also propose an encoding of Buckingham's Pi theorem (an eminently non-implementable result) as a propositional type.
+In \cref{section:dsl1} we introduce a minimal domain specific language for dimensionally consistent programming in Idris.
+We formalize the notions of dimension function, physical quantity, homomorphic measurement and dimensional (in)dependence.

+In \cref{section:piexplained1}, we apply the DSL to formulate the covariance principle (principle of relativity of measurements that is, there is no privileged system of units of measurement) and the Pi theorem in type theory.
+These formulations are, on the one hand, a benchmark for the DSL developed in \cref{section:dsl1}.
+On the other hand, they are a way to understand covariance and the Pi theorem and to make these notions more accessible to computer scientists.
+Perhaps not surprisingly, the theorem as discussed in dimensional analysis textbooks is not implementable.
+We discuss its non-constructive nature in \cref{subsection:piexplained1.2} and present a methodology for ``applying'' the theorem and constructing functions that provably respect the covariance principle in \cref{subsection:piexplained1.3} .

-In \cref{section:dsl} we introduce a concrete DSL based on the formalization in \cref{section:piexplained} and discuss possible generalization and more desiderata for this DSL.
-We also discuss ``dimensional functions'' and the possibility of exploiting the type system for implementing programs that are dimensionally consistent. \Cref{section:conclusions} wraps-up and discusses links between dimensional analysis and more general relativity principles.
+In \cref{section:generalization} we discuss possible extensions and generalizations of the DSL from \cref{section:dsl1} and give a meaning to the equations and physical laws from \cref{section:equations}, while \cref{section:conclusions} wraps up and discusses links between dimensional analysis and more general relativity principles.

+All sections of this manuscript are available as literate Idris code in our gitlab repository \citep{Pi2023}.
+The code associated with \cref{section:dsl1,section:piexplained1} is also available in non-literate Idris and Agda form in the \texttt{idris} and \texttt{agda} folders of the same repository.

 \paragraph*{Related work.}